jbwang1997/OPUS/README.md

 bash dist_train.sh 8 configs/ops-t_r50_704x256_8f_12e.py
 ```

-The batch size for each GPU will be scaled automatically.
-So there is no need to modify the `batch_size` in config files.
+Note: The batch size for each GPU will be scaled automatically.
+So there is no need to modify the `batch_size` in configurations.

 ## Evaluation